bensuperpc/bensuperpc.github.io/website/site/content/sff-pc/sff-pc.md

 ### RAM (Random Access Memory)

-For SSF PCs, you generally have 2 RAM slots, you can use DDR3, DDR4 RAM or DDR5 RAM, the maximum capacity is generally 16GB to 128GB depending on the CPU, i recommend using two same RAM sticks, it help to improve stability and performance (dual channel, double the bandwidth).
+For SSF PCs, you generally have 2 RAM slots, you can use DDR3, DDR4 RAM or DDR5 RAM **depending on the CPU and motherboard**, the maximum capacity is generally 16GB to 128GB depending on the CPU, i recommend using **two same RAM sticks**, it help to improve stability and performance (dual channel, double the bandwidth), you can take highter frequency RAM than the CPU support, the RAM will be downclocked to the CPU supported frequency.

-You can take highter frequency RAM than the CPU support, the RAM will be downclocked to the CPU supported frequency, juste ensure the RAM generation is supported by the CPU and RAM slots (DDR3, DDR4, DDR5).
+I recommend using **DDR4 RAM**, it's the most common, well supported and cheap, at least 4GB for very light apps (static website), 8GB for light/medium apps, 16GB is optimal for most use cases, 32GB and more for heavy multitasking, virtualization, compilation, video editing etc...

 ### Storage